masak/category-theory-book/README.md

     * Monomorphisms and epimorphisms
     * Direct product
     * Semidirect product
+        * Dihedral groups
+        * Translations and rotations
+        * Explaining the structure of the Rubik's cube group
     * The first isomorphism theorem
 * Geometry
     * Conic sections